akthammomani/Decision-Tree-Based-Binary-Classifiers/Tree_Based_Classifier_RR_Diner_Coffee/README.md

 It's a risky decision, as the deal will be expensive, and the coffee might not be bought by customers.
 The stakes are high: times are tough, stocks are low, farmers are reverting to old deals with the larger enterprises and the publicity of selling *Hidden Farm* coffee could save the RR Diner Coffee business.

-Your first job, then, is ***To build a decision tree to predict how many units of the Hidden Farm Chinese coffee will be purchased by RR Diner Coffee's most loyal customers.***
+So our job here is ***To build a decision tree to predict how many units of the Hidden Farm Chinese coffee will be purchased by RR Diner Coffee's most loyal customers.***

 To this end, you and your team have conducted a survey of 710 of the most loyal RR Diner Coffee customers, collecting data on the customers':
 - age